ArnoldSmith86/virtualtabletop/README-DOCKER.md

 Source code: https://github.com/ArnoldSmith86/virtualtabletop

 Like the production site, the docker image is automatically updated for every commit on the `main` branch.
-(At least it will soon.)